Pozole Rojo (Pork and Hominy Soup)

 - Stir in the chicken broth, water, Mexican oregano, bay leaves and 1 cup of the chile puree, reserve the balance for later.
 Cover with lid and set IP to High Pressure for 35 minutes.
 If using a Dutch oven or large stockpot, bring to a boil, reduce the heat to low.
 Partially cover and cook, stirring the pork a few times, until tender, about 2 hours.

 - Allow for Natural release if using an Instant Pot.
-Stir in the hominy and white beans and simmer, uncovered for 15 minutes OR 30 minutes more if cooking on stovetop in a Dutch oven or large stockpot.
+Stir in the hominy, white beans and remaining chili puree and simmer, uncovered for 15 minutes OR 30 minutes more if cooking on stovetop in a Dutch oven or large stockpot.
 Remove the bay leaves.

 - Serve with limes, diced avocados and chopped cilantro on top.